-Data are available from a maximum 30 fish counters (see below) and two salmon traps (Burrishoole River, Bangor District and Erriff river, Ballinakill District).
+Data are available from 29 fish counters (see below) and two salmon traps (Burrishoole River, Bangor District and Erriff river, Ballinakill District).
 Values for October to December were extrapolated from the mean of the previous five years where appropriate.
 Any further information received which indicated changes to previous catch or counter estimates were incorporated where indicated by IFI.

 Fish counter data are provided by IFI and ESB/Marine Institute and some private fishery owners.
-In total, counts from 32 fish counters and traps were used in 2018 assessments for 2019 advice, an increase of 12 counters on the 2011 - 2012 assessment.
-These are the: Boyne (Drogheda District); Lower Liffey and Upper Liffey US Leixlip (Dublin District); Slaney (Wexford), Upper Lee (Cork District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District), Feale, Fergus, Inagh, Mulkear, Maigue and Shannon Upstream Ardnacrusha/Parteen (Limerick District); Corrib (Galway District); Boulisce, Screebe, Casla and Ballynahinch (Connemara District), Owenglin, Dawros, Culfin, Erriff, and Bunowen (Ballinakill District); Burrishoole traps, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District), Erne, Eske and Eany (Ballyshannon District).
+In total, counts from 31 fish counters and traps were used in 2019 assessments for 2020 advice, an increase of 11 counters on the 2011 - 2012 assessment.
+These are the: Dee (Dundalk District); Boyne (Drogheda District); Lower Liffey and Upper Liffey US Leixlip (Dublin District); Slaney (Wexford), Upper Lee (Cork District); Kerry Blackwater, Waterville/Currane and Maine (Kerry District), Feale, Fergus, Mulkear, Maigue and Shannon Upstream Ardnacrusha/Parteen (Limerick District); Corrib (Galway District); Boulisce, Casla and Ballynahinch (Connemara District), Owenglin, Dawros, Culfin, Erriff, and Bunowen (Ballinakill District); Burrishoole traps, Owenduff, Owenmore and Carrowmore (Bangor District); Ballysadare (Sligo District), Erne, Eske and Eany (Ballyshannon District).